inception-project/inception-intertext-editor-plugin/README.md

 ```

+Note that importing generic XML is currently an experimental feature that needs to be activated by creating (or updating) a `settings.properties` file in your INCEpTION application home and adding the line `format.generic-xml.enabled=true`.

 Starting with INCEpTION v23, external editor plugins are supported.
 To use this editor, first create a folder named `editors` in your INCEpTION application home.
 By default, this is `~/.inception`, but on server installations, you will usually have set it to something else such as `/srv/inception`.

 Clone this repository as a sub-folder under the `editors` folder.